What is Ayurveda?

 Ayurveda in US and Canada

-In 2007, a National Health Interview Survey included questions on Complimentary and Alternative Medicine use by Americans and determined that more than 200,000 U.S. adults had used Ayurvedic medicine in the previous year.
+In 2007, a National Health Interview Survey included questions on Complimentary and Alternative Medicine use by Americans and determined that more than 200,000 U.S. adults had used Ayurveda in the previous year.
 It would likely be safe to assume that statistic reflects a similar percentage of people in Canada (perhaps more given the large and expanding Indian populations and Yoga practitioners in BC and Ontario among other provinces).
 Since Ayurveda is not a licensed medical practice in North America, many therapies and remedies are not performed in the West.

 What does Ayurveda do?